-- It was when Jesus had almost reached Bethphage and Bethany, near the Mount of Olives, that he sent on two of the disciples. - 30 "Go to the village facing us," he said, "and, when you get there, you will find a foal tethered, which no one has yet ridden; untie it - and lead it here.
-And, if anybody asks you 'Why are you untying - 32 it?', you are to say this 'The Master wants it.'"
-So the two - who were sent went and found it as Jesus had told them.
-While they were untying the foal, the owners asked them "Why are - 34 you untying the foal?"
-And the two disciples answered "The - Master wants it."
-Then they led it back to Jesus, and threw their - 36 cloaks on the foal and put Jesus on it.
-As he went along, the - people kept spreading their cloaks in the road.
-When he had almost reached the place where the road led down the Mount of Olives, everyone of the many disciples began in their joy to praise God loudly for all the miracles that they had seen: - "Blessed is He who comes -our king in the name of the Lord! - Peace in heaven, and glory on high." - 39 Some of the Pharisees in the crowd said to him, "Teacher, - 40 restrain your disciples."
-But Jesus answered, "I tell you that if they are silent, the stones will call out." - 41 When he drew near, on seeing the city, he wept over it, and said, - 42 "If only you had known, while yet there was time even you the things that make for peace!
-But now they have been hidden - from your sight.
-For a time is coming when your enemies will surround you with earthworks, and encircle you, and hem you - 44 in on all sides; they will trample you down and your children within you, and they will not leave in you one stone on another, because you did not know the time of your visitation."
+It was when Jesus had almost reached Bethphage and Bethany, 29 near the Mount of Olives, that he sent on two of the disciples.
+30 'Go to the village facing us,' he said, 'and, when you get there, you will find a foal tethered, which no one has yet ridden; untie it and lead it here.
+And, if anybody asks you "Why are you 31 untying it?", you are to say this - "The Master wants it."'
+So the 32 two who were sent went and found it as Jesus had told them.
+While they were untying the foal, the owners asked them - 'Why 33 34 are you untying the foal?'
+And the two disciples answered - 35 'The Master wants it.'
+Then they led it back to Jesus, and threw 36 their cloaks on the foal and put Jesus on it.
+As he went along, the people kept spreading their cloaks in the road.
+When he had 37 almost reached the place where the road led down the Mount of Olives, everyone of the many disciples began in their joy to praise God loudly for all the miracles that they had seen: 'Blessed is He who comes -our king - in the name of the 38 Lord!

+Peace in heaven, and glory on high.'

+- 39 Some of the Pharisees in the crowd said to him, 'Teacher, - 40 restrain your disciples.'
+But Jesus answered, 'I tell you that if they are silent, the stones will call out.' - 41 When he drew near, on seeing the city, he wept over it, and said, - 42 'If only you had known, while yet there was time even you the things that make for peace!
+But now they have been hidden - 43 from your sight.
+For a time is coming when your enemies will surround you with earthworks, and encircle you, and hem you - 44 in on all sides; they will trample you down and your children within you, and they will not leave in you one stone on another, because you did not know the time of your visitation.' - 45 Jesus went into the Temple Courts and began to drive out - 46 those who were selling, saying as he did so, 'Scripture says - not see what to do, for the people all hung on his words.

-Jesus went into the Temple Courts and began to drive out those who were selling, saying as he did so, "Scripture says - 'My house will be a house of prayer'; but you have made it a den of robbers."
+"My house will be a house of prayer"; but you have made it a den of robbers.'